 Tip No. 4: Thoroughly document your solution and code repository

 And speaking of that deep-dive material, what ties your submission together is a consistent story across your entire submission entry.
 That includes a quality demonstration in your video, a clear roadmap describing the vision for what you’ve built, and a well-documented source code repository, which can contain additional diagrams and installation steps.

 One of the best ways to show how complete and effective your project is, and how it can be explored by the judges in a hands-on manner, is to create a great README file in your source code repository.
 A quick web search can help you find a lot of tips.
 Look for ” readme best practices” to find a few tutorials.
 You can also think about embedding your video or other visuals that illustrate the application in depth.

 A submission checklist

 Carefully review this list before you submit your final application.
-You can save your in-progress drafts, but you can’t edit your submission afterwards.
-The judges will likely be unable to contact you directly to point out permissions issues or ask follow-up questions.
+It is unlikely that the judges will be able to contact you directly to point out permissions issues or ask follow-up questions.

-- Confirm that this is the one project everyone has agreed to submit.
+- Confirm that this is the one project that everyone has agreed to submit.

-- Collect teammate email addresses that are well-monitored for judging notifications.
+- Collect teammate names, emails, organization, and country.
+Ensure that any email addresses shared are monitored for judging notifications.